nextcloud/spreed/docs/constants.md

 * `other` - Shared objects not falling into any other category
 * `voice` - Voice messages

+## Poll

+### Poll status
+* `0` - Open: Participants can cast votes
+* `1` - Closed: Participants can no longer cast votes and the result is displayed

+### Poll mode
+* `0` - Public: Participants can see the result immediately and also who voted for which option
+* `1` - Hidden: The result is hidden until the poll is closed and then only the number of votes for each option are displayed

 ## Signaling modes
 * `internal` - No external signaling server is used
 * `external` - A single external signaling server is used